Købmagergade 5: Saul and Alfred Meyer

 The property was home to 35 residents in four households at the 1850 census.
 The ground floor and second floor were now both occupied by Levy Cosm Levysohn.
 He lived there with his wife, two of their children, a housekeeper (hysjomfru) and two maids.
 Alfred and Sophie Meyer were still residing on the first floor with their large family and staff (16 people in total).
-Christian Broe, a flour and oats retailer, resided on the third floor and part of the basement with his wife Marie Broe, their 24-year-old daughter Emilie and three servants.
-Johan Kilem, a plymber, resided in the basement with his wife Wilhelmine (née Kliem) and their four children (aged 16 to 29).
+Christian Broe, a flour and oats retailer, resided on the third floor and in part of the basement with his wife Marie Broe, their 24-year-old daughter Emilie and three servants.
+Johan Kilem, a plumber, resided in the basement with his wife Wilhelmine (née Kliem) and their four children (aged 16 to 29).

 Petitgas Eftf.

 François Petitgas, a young French master hatter, purchased the building in circa 1857, opening a fancy new hat store on the ground floor on 23 April that same year.
 His property was home to 23 residents in four households at the 1860 census.
 Francois Petitgas resided on the ground floor with his housekeeper and two apprentices.
 Loius Helmuth, a master basketmaker, resided in another apartment with his wife Caroline f.
 Thønnesen, their two children (aged two and four) and an apprentice.
 Levin Levissohn, a silk and textile merchant, resided in a third apartment with his wife Bertha Levissohn, their four children (aged two to 10), his sister Johanne Levissohn, two female floor clerks, a maid, a wet nurse and a female cook.
 Maria Broe, a flour and oats retailer, resided in the basement with her 30-year-old unmarried daughter Emilia Broe.

 Up to 40 hatters were occupied with hat making in the rear wing in the 1880s.
 The shop window was installed in conjunction with a renovation of the shop in 1892.
 Part of the interior, including a clock and the glazed ceiling also date from this time.
 Petitgas won a gold medal at the Exposition Universelle in Paris in 1900.

 FrançoisPetitgas' widow and daughter continued the shop after his death in 1913.
 It passed out of the family when it was sold to Anton Rasmussen in 1024.
 It was after his death in 1960 continued by his son Frode Rasmussen and then from 1871 by his grandson Steen Rasmussen.
 Kurt P. Jensen, who was engaged as shop manager in 1994, purchased the company in 2002.
 Customers have included Frederick IV of Denmark, Olav V of Norway, Thorvald Stauning and Ob Schønberg.